Whether you had a heart attack 10 years ago or recently had bypass surgery, you can get travel insurance. Here's how.

 Specialising in covering all pre-existing conditions - including heart-related issues like heart attacks, stents and those who have undergone pacemaker surgery - these brands don't have blanket exclusions, and consider all heart conditions, including severe ones.

-Looking for travel insurance that considers heart conditions?
+Looking for travel insurance that may consider heart conditions?
 Consider these brands:

 |Travel insurance brand||How do I get considered for my heart condition?||Apply|